-The Department of City Department is responsible for preparing and implementing comprehensive plans and plans at the district level and administering the City Zoning Ordinance and various other programs related to housing, downtown and neighborhood development, CDBG, and historic preservation.
+The Department of City Development is responsible for preparing and implementing comprehensive plans and plans at the district level and administering the City Zoning Ordinance and various other programs related to inspections, housing, downtown and neighborhood development, CDBG, and historic preservation.
 The Department also staffs related boards and commissions, including the Plan and Landmarks Preservation Commission.
+The Department of City Development is structured as follows: